 This is a challenging course for advanced students whose proven algebraic fluency is leveraged in order to pursue a rigorous study of functions.
 Topics include linear, quadratic, and polynomial functions, systems of linear equations, exponential and logarithmic functions, rational functions, conic sections, and probability.

-Prerequisites: Advanced Geometry and the recommendation of the department.
+Prerequisites: Extended Geometry and the recommendation of the department.

-Prerequisites: Accelerated Geometry and the recommendation of the department.
+Prerequisites: Honors Geometry and the recommendation of the department.

 Precalculus is a course that focuses on representing and analyzing patterns and functional relationships using a variety of strategies, tools, and appropriate technology.
 It is primarily concerned with deepening students’ understanding of functions and providing an extensive investigation of trigonometry.
 The course emphasizes a multirepresentational approach to the topics, with concepts, results, and problems being expressed graphically, numerically, analytically, and verbally; the connections among these representations are emphasized.
 Specifically, we thoroughly investigate linear, polynomial, rational, exponential, logarithmic, and trigonometric functions, along with their applications.
 Students are introduced to matrices and conic sections as well.
 Although facility with manipulation and computational competence are important outcomes, they are not the core of the course.
 Graphing calculators and other technology will be used regularly to reinforce the relationships among the multiple representations of functions, to confirm written work, to implement experimentation, and to assist in interpreting results.